Gram-negative bacteria: Role in disease

-One of the several unique characteristics of gram-negative bacteria is the structure of the bacterial outer membrane.
+One of the several unique characteristics of Gram-negative bacteria is the structure of the bacterial outer membrane.
 The outer leaflet of this membrane contains lipopolysaccharide (LPS), whose lipid A portion acts as an endotoxin.
-If gram-negative bacteria enter the circulatory system, LPS can trigger an innate immune response, activating the immune system and producing cytokines (hormonal regulators).
+If Gram-negative bacteria enter the circulatory system, LPS can trigger an innate immune response, activating the immune system and producing cytokines (hormonal regulators).
 This leads to inflammation and can cause a toxic reaction, resulting in fever, an increased respiratory rate, and low blood pressure.
-That is why some infections with gram-negative bacteria can lead to life-threatening septic shock.
+That is why some infections with Gram-negative bacteria can lead to life-threatening septic shock.

 The outer membrane protects the bacteria from several antibiotics, dyes, and detergents that would normally damage either the inner membrane or the cell wall (made of peptidoglycan).
 The outer membrane provides these bacteria with resistance to lysozyme and penicillin.
 The periplasmic space (space between the two cell membranes) also contains enzymes which break down or modify antibiotics.
-Drugs commonly used to treat gram negative infections include amino, carboxy and ureido penicillins (ampicillin, amoxicillin, pipercillin, ticarcillin) these drugs may be combined with beta-lactamase inhibitors to combat the presence of enzymes that can digest these drugs (known as beta-lactamases) in the peri-plasmic space.
-Other classes of drugs that have gram negative spectrum include cephalosporins, monobactams (aztreonam), aminoglycosides, quinolones, macrolides, chloramphenicol, folate antagonists, and carbapenems.
+Drugs commonly used to treat Gram negative infections include amino, carboxy and ureido penicillins (ampicillin, amoxicillin, pipercillin, ticarcillin).
+These drugs may be combined with beta-lactamase inhibitors to combat the presence of enzymes that can digest these drugs (known as beta-lactamases) in the peri-plasmic space.
+Other classes of drugs that have Gram negative spectrum include cephalosporins, monobactams (aztreonam), aminoglycosides, quinolones, macrolides, chloramphenicol, folate antagonists, and carbapenems.

-Orthographic note
+Orthography: capitalization

-The adjectives Gram-positive and Gram-negative derive from the surname of Hans Christian Gram, a Danish bacteriologist; as eponymous adjectives, their initial letter can be either capital G or lower-case g, depending on which style guide (e.g., that of the CDC), if any, governs the document being written.
+The adjectives Gram-positive and Gram-negative derive from the surname of Hans Christian Gram, a Danish bacteriologist; as eponymous adjectives, their initial letter G can be either capital or lower-case, depending on which style guide (e.g., that of the CDC), if any, governs the document being written.
 This is further explained at Gram staining § Orthographic note.